gregsholden/NLP_Portfolio/README.md

  <img width="340" alt="image" src="https://github.com/JPeloquin13/NLP_Portfolio/assets/127001653/c26a16db-9f1e-43ae-ba23-88e5d9ecea69">

-Outputs:   The NLP model notebook creates 3 separate .csv files which can be used in the Portfolio Optimization model: (a) one containing vectors from the Universal Sentence Encoder (2) a second file containing results of the Named Entity Recognition modeling, and (3) a third file containing the results of all other NLP analyses.
+Outputs:   The NLP model notebook creates 3 separate .csv files which can be used in the Portfolio Optimization models: (a) one containing vectors from the Universal Sentence Encoder (2) a second file containing results of the Named Entity Recognition modeling, and (3) a third file containing the results of all other NLP analyses.

 ## Part 2 of 2:  Running the Portfolio Optimization Models